bibiygarcia/bibiygarcia.github.io/projects/FuelProjectManager.md

 - nearly $198,000 per year
 - 54 P.O.L deliveries (fuel deliveries scheduled) per year

 ## Storage Capacity & Delivery
+As you can imagine, the number of man-hours and equipment wear can start to add up when you include the number of fuel deliveries required to be scheduled when using previous planning methods.
+Below you can see how fuel storage capacity and planning can affect the number fuel deliveries.

+#### Worst Case Method
+- TOTAL NEEDED: 13,553.6 gal = 31 pods
+- STORAGE CAPACITY: 3,150 gal = 7 pods
+- REMAINING NEEDED: 10,403.6 gal = 9 P.O.L scheduled deliveries minimum required

+#### Projected Scenario Method
+- TOTAL NEEDED: 2,123 gal = 5 pods
+- STORAGE CAPACITY: 3,150 gal = 7 pods
+- REMAINING NEEDED: 0 gal = 0 P.O.L deliveries required

 ## Conclusion
+To conclude this presentation the Fuel Project Manager allows squadrons to:
+- Budget Accurately
+- Utilize Resources Efficiently
+- Plan and Execute Missions Effectively